Seascape Consultants undertake research, leadership and consultancy across a range of marine disciplines. Our current projects include:

 International Seabed Authority (ISA) work

 In May 2013 Seascape Consultants undertook a confidential preliminary review of seabed mining Contractors’ annual reports for 2012.
 This work on behalf of the ISA Secretariat produced an evaluation for consideration by the ISA Legal and Technical Committee (LTC) at their meeting in July 2013.
 Under their license agreements Contractors are obliged to collate information and report annually on mining technology developments, environmental parameters and business management records.
 Expert judgement is required to inform decisions on whether this has been achieved in accordance with ISA Guidelines, with sufficient rigour and in line with contractual requirements.
 The LTC develops recommendations for consideration by the ISA Secretary General and General Assembly.
-Seascape also reviewed the ISA’s Clarion-Clipperton Environmental Management Plan in 2014, and is currently contracted to undertake a major performance review of the Authority under the provision of UNCLOS Article 154.
+Seascape also reviewed the ISA’s Clarion-Clipperton Environmental Management Plan in 2014, and was contracted to undertake a major performance review of the Authority under the provision of UNCLOS Article 154 in 2013-14.

 Assistance Mechanism for the Implementation of Maritime Spatial Planning: Funded by the European Commission (DG-MARE), this project provides support to a Member State Expert Group and information sharing on technical issues related to the implementation of the MSP Directive.
 Seascape provided expertise for a technical study on data needs and knowledge gaps for MSP, and provided regional support for MSP in the North Sea basin during 2015-16.
 More information at www.msp-platform.eu